vgerous/SAIFFuturesArbitrage/README.md

 	- Order shall be placed for current main contract
   	- Open buy when price hits the lower bound, and close sell when it regresses to middle.
   	- Open sell when price hits the upper bound and buy close when it regresses to middle.
-4. Back testing statstics
+4. Back testing statistics
-	- Based on the hehavior described in **3**, fiter out those don't follow the strategy which leaves the ones applicable for arbitraging.
+	- Based on the behavior described in **3**, filter out those don't follow the strategy which leaves the ones applicable for arbitraging.
 	- Calculate the statistics, net value, sharpe ... etc(TBD)
 	- Generate the report (TBD)